 Susan Stephens, Executive Director of Exodus Ministries, was a guest on 89.7 The Way Radio for their Community Spotlight segment.
 Click below to be directed to the interview.

-Through the Exodus program model, ex-offenders are provided a chance to change their destiny along with that of their children.
+Through the Exodus program model, these women are provided a chance to change their destiny along with that of their children.
 At Exodus they re-invent themselves by developing life and money management skills, becoming employed, starting a savings account, and most importantly – becoming a positive influence for their children to make correct life choices.
 Purpose, self-esteem, courage and trust are integrated into the “new” parent role model and passed on to their children where the wounds from incarceration are most often the deepest.

 Director of Outreach